HASKI-RAK/h5preportdownloader/README.md

 #Installation

+1. Navigate to site administration -> Install plugins
+2. Drag and Drop zip file into area

 1. Download and unzip the file
 2. Move the folder h5preportdownloader to the /local directory in your moodle directory
 3. Visit your moodle site as an admin